eMedicine Specialties > Plastic Surgery > Body Contouring

 Special considerations

-Liposuction has been under especially close scrutiny recently due to tragic circumstances surrounding several large-volume procedures.5,6 These issues revolve around fluid delivery and lidocaine/epinephrine dosing.
+Liposuction came under especially close scrutiny due to tragic circumstances surrounding several large-volume procedures.
+[7, 8] These issues revolved around fluid delivery and lidocaine/epinephrine dosing.
 With large-volume liposuction, defined by the American Society of Plastic Surgeons as greater than 5 L, significantly greater fluid shifts occur as a result of tumescent fluid infusion and fat removal.
 Some have estimated the amount of infusate that is absorbed by the body to be 1 mL/1 mL fat removed and that 20% of the tumescent fluid is removed through suction.

-The recommendations for perioperative intravenous (IV) fluids also have varied in the literature.
-Some have recommended no additional IV fluids when using the tumescent technique, others suggest only maintenance fluids, and yet others a total infusion volume of 2-3 mL (including infusate, IV, and postoperative fluids) per milliliter aspirate removed.
+The recommendations for perioperative intravenous (IV) fluids have varied in the literature.
+Some have recommended no additional IV fluids when using the tumescent technique; others have suggested only maintenance fluids, and yet others, a total infusion volume of 2-3 mL (including infusate, IV, and postoperative fluids) per milliliter of aspirate removed.
 Other recommendations using the superwet technique involve maintenance fluids and wetting solution if less than 5 L are to be aspirated and maintenance fluids, wetting solutions, and 0.25 mL intravenous crystalloid per each milliliter aspirated after 5 L.

 Recent research has utilized the intraoperative fluid ratio (superwet solution volume plus intraoperative IV fluid infused divided by total aspiration volume) to further assess fluid administration and patient safety.
-No adverse consequences of fluid overload were seen in small volumes of liposuction (<5 L) with ratios of 1.8 and large volume liposuction (>5 L) with ratios of 1.2.7
+No adverse consequences of fluid overload were seen in small volumes of liposuction (< 5 L) with ratios of 1.8 and large-volume liposuction (>5 L) with ratios of 1.2.
+[9]

 Preoperative Details